pardeike/Achtung2/TESTING.md

 simulation state through an unsynchronized test-only path.
 Clear it with the normal in-game `Clear prioritized work` command after collecting evidence.

+### Forced-target save/load contract

+`achtung/test_forced_target_save_load` creates one temporary prioritized-work target through `ForcedWork.AddForcedJob`, saves the complete game with `rimworld/save_game`, reloads it to playable readiness with `rimworld/load_game_ready`, and reads the target back from the newly loaded `ForcedWork` world component.
+It currently accepts `targetKind=blueprint`.

+The blueprint contract passes only when the same player pawn and spawned wall blueprint are resolved by their stable load IDs, the forced job still owns exactly one valid Thing target at the original cell, and the saved material score, workgiver, job kind, and last-assigned cell all match.
+The blueprint must also exist independently in the loaded map, which distinguishes a lost `LocalTargetInfo` cross-reference from a missing map object.

+Run this contract only in a paused singleplayer game.
+An installed but inactive Multiplayer mod is allowed and exercises the compatibility fallback; a hosted Multiplayer session is rejected because fixture setup and cleanup deliberately mutate local state.
+The tool uses a unique save name and removes the forced job, blueprint, and generated save in its `finally` path.

 ## Hosted Multiplayer pass

 Presence in the mod list is not enough to test synchronization.
 Start a fresh